Skip to Content

 App Development

-This post will explore Rust vs. C++.
-We will briefly describe each programming language before comparing and contrasting them to help your organization determine which language best suits its development needs.
+In this post, we will explore and briefly describe each programming language before comparing and contrasting them to help your organization determine which language best suits its development needs.

 Mozilla believes that Rust delivers higher performance and better safety levels than C++.
 The company used Rust to develop its popular Internet browser Firefox.
 Rust does not use garbage collection in memory management efforts, which makes it safer.